 The combination of these comprises an executive's total remuneration.
-The Group conducted a review of the incentive plans during the year ending 30 June 2017 and found that they continued to align with the financial and strategic objectives of the Company.
+The Group conducted a review of the incentive plans during the year ending 30 June 2022 and found that they continued to align with the financial and strategic objectives of the Company.
+A further review will be conducted in the 2022 financial year.